burtonjb/LispyJS/README.md

 ### Parsing, fileIO (just I) and eval.

 This change adds some wrappers around already defined methods and some file utilities.
+And the `eval` special form, which is far less fun when you worked hard to make the interpreter in the first place

 functions:
 * parse: str => s-expression.
 Converts the input string into a parsed s-expression